-

 Nicholas Courtney and Terry Molloy (familiar as Doctor Who's Brigadier and Davros) are now well-established as the no-nonsense Lionheart and timid academic Dunning.
 Both clearly enjoy playing their respective characters and manage to hold their own against the mighty Brian Blessed, in itself no mean feat.

-Once again, Cosmic Hobo has created a delightful comedy drama which has a real sense of period.
 The sound design is top notch giving one a sense of being part of the action, whether in an Egyptian tomb or a Scottish castle or out at sea.
 Without a doubt, this is one of the best Scarifyers stories yet."
+DEN OF GEEK

 credits